Methodology changelog

 - Per-reviewer normalization: z_{u,i} = (r_{u,i} − μ_u) / σ_u, pooled cross-category per reviewer.
 Admission rule n_u ≥ 2 and σ_u > 0 for R1 and R2; σ_u = 0 reviewers admitted to R3 via imputed σ̃_s.

-- Ranking moved from raw aggregate mean to the 90% one-tailed CI-floor: floor = Ẑ − 1.645 · SE(Ẑ), where SE = 1/√N_eff.
+- Ranking specified to move from the raw aggregate mean to the 90% one-tailed CI-floor: floor = Ẑ − 1.645 · SE(Ẑ), where SE = 1/√N_eff.
 For R2, N_eff uses Kish's design-effect formula.
+SUPERSEDED: that move never shipped — see the 2026-08-06 correction below.
+Ranking is on the raw mean z-score.

 - Output scale changed from 1–5 normalized score to 0–100 empirical-CDF percentile.
 A 90 means the product's CI-floor is higher than 90% of all products in the database.